traderjoe-xyz/joe-docs/versioned_docs/version-V2.1/SDK/intro.md

 # Introduction

-SDK-V2 is an open source library created to help builders interact with the V2 contracts from their JS/TS projects.
+SDK-V2 is an open source library created to help builders interact with the V2 and V2.1 contracts from their JS/TS projects.
 Please note that SDK-V2 is built on top of SDK-V1 so both libraries must be installed together.

 This guide endeavors to show examples of how builders can use the SDKs, together with [Ethers.js](https://docs.ethers.io/v5/), to perform a trade, add/remove liquidity, and claim fees.